anthonycoffey/React-Native-App/memory-bank/progress.md

   - A background task runs approximately every 15 minutes to check the system state.
   - If the user is clocked in but location services have stopped (e.g., due to OS suspension), the task automatically restarts the location updates.
   - This ensures consistent fleet monitoring even if the app is killed or suspended by the operating system.
-- **Fixed Android Crash in Location Service:**
-  - Implemented a robust fix for a `NullPointerException` on Android that occurred when starting location updates.
-  - The `startLocationUpdates` function now explicitly unregisters any stale tasks before attempting to start a new one, preventing native state corruption.

 ## What's Left to Build